AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_DPS/Configuring_Azure_IoT_DPS_integration_extension.md

 Azure IoT Hub Device Provisioning Service (DPS) is a helper service for Azure IoT Hub that enables zero-touch provisioning of IoT devices at scale.
 Azure DPS ensures high availability by providing load balancing across multiple hubs and supporting reprovisioning based on a change in the device.
 For more information about Azure DPS, refer to the [official documentation](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).

-Coiote DM communicates with Azure DPS to add a device to the right IoT hub and then receives the credentials to connect to the selected hub.
-To enable communication between Azure DPS and Coiote DM, you first need to connect them using the Hyperscaler Integration Center in Coiote DM.
+{{ short_name }} communicates with Azure DPS to add a device to the right IoT hub and then receives the credentials to connect to the selected hub.
+To enable communication between Azure DPS and {{ short_name }}, you first need to connect them using the Hyperscaler Integration Center in {{ short_name }}.
 Follow the instruction below to learn how to do it.

 ## Prerequisites

 * An active DPS [with linked IoT hubs](https://docs.microsoft.com/en-us/azure/iot-dps/quick-setup-auto-provision#create-a-new-iot-hub-device-provisioning-service).
 * An active IoT Hub with hub owner access permissions.
 [Read here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) how to create a hub.
-* A Coiote DM user account with permissions to use the Azure DPS integration.
+* A {{ short_name }} user account with permissions to use the Azure DPS integration.

 ## Create an Enrollment group

 This step describes how to create an Enrollment group.
 If you already have one, proceed to the [Get the credentials](#get-the-credentials) section.

 A device can be enrolled in Azure DPS either [individually or as a group of devices](https://docs.microsoft.com/en-us/azure/iot-dps/tutorial-provision-device-to-hub#enroll-the-device) that share a specific attestation mechanism.
-Currently, Coiote DM doesn't support Individual Enrollments, so you need to choose the Enrollment group option.
+Currently, {{ short_name }} doesn't support Individual Enrollments, so you need to choose the Enrollment group option.

 To create an Enrollment group: